JPDevOpti/EEG-Power-Spectral-Density/README.md

-# EEG Signal Analysis
+# Power Spectral Density (PSD) Analysis

-This repository provides a comprehensive set of tools for analyzing EEG (electroencephalography) signal data.
-It includes functionality for loading EEG data from a CSV file, computing its Power Spectral Density (PSD), and visualizing the results.
-The main components of the repository are:
+This repository contains tools for analyzing Power Spectral Density (PSD) of EEG signals.
+It includes functionality to load EEG data, compute PSD using Welch's method, and visualize the results.
+Below is a brief explanation of the theory behind PSD and Welch's method.

-1. **Data Loading**: Methods to read and preprocess EEG signal data from CSV files.
+## Theory

-2. **PSD Computation**: Tools for calculating the Power Spectral Density (PSD) of the signal to analyze its frequency components.
+### Power Spectral Density (PSD)
-3. **Visualization**: Functions to create plots of the time-domain signal and its PSD to aid in understanding the signal's characteristics.

-## Features

-- **Load EEG Data**: Import EEG signal data from CSV files with time and amplitude columns.
+**Power Spectral Density (PSD)** is a fundamental concept in signal processing that represents how power (or variance) of a signal is distributed with respect to frequency.
+For EEG signals, PSD is crucial for understanding the distribution of brain activity across different frequency bands.
+This helps in:

+- **Detecting Brain Activity Patterns**: Identifying cognitive and emotional states by analyzing frequency components.
+- **Diagnosing and Monitoring Neurological Conditions**: Evaluating abnormalities and tracking the progression of conditions.
+- **Developing Biomarkers**: Creating indicators for clinical and research studies.
+- **Filtering Signals**: Removing noise and artifacts to get a clearer representation of the EEG signal.
+- **Understanding Brain-Behavior Relationships**: Linking cognitive and emotional states with brain activity.

+### Welch's Method

-- **Compute PSD**: Use Welch’s method to estimate the Power Spectral Density of the signal.
+**Welch's Method** is a technique used to estimate the Power Spectral Density (PSD) of a signal, offering improvements over the basic periodogram method.
+It reduces variance and provides a more accurate PSD estimate by:

-- **Plotting**: Generate visualizations of both the time-domain signal and its frequency-domain representation.
+1. **Segmenting the Signal**: Dividing the signal into overlapping segments.
+This ensures that the entire signal is used for the estimation, improving accuracy.
+2. **Applying Window Functions**: Multiplying each segment by a window function (such as Hamming, Hanning, or Blackman) to reduce edge effects and spectral leakage.
+This minimizes discontinuities at segment boundaries, leading to a more precise PSD estimate.
+3. **Calculating Periodograms**: For each windowed segment, computing the periodogram, which is the squared magnitude of the Fourier Transform.
+The periodogram provides an estimate of the PSD for that segment.
+4. **Averaging Periodograms**: Averaging the periodograms of all segments to produce the final PSD estimate.
+This averaging process reduces variance compared to using a single periodogram, resulting in a smoother and more reliable PSD.
+5. **Normalization**: Adjusting the final PSD estimate to account for overlapping and window effects, ensuring that the PSD values are correctly scaled.

 ## Requirements